Skip to main content

 How to Raise a Dispute (Step-by-Step)

-• Check the Charge: Look closely at your card statement.
+• Check the Charge: Check your card statement.
 Make sure the charge is really wrong (sometimes store names look different).

 • Talk to the Merchant (Optional): If it seems like a mistake, try contacting the seller.
 They might fix it faster.